OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 This is an advanced feature that you can skip for this tutorial.
 Learn more about [structured configuration variables in our docs](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature).

 #### Referenced packages
 This is an advanced feature that you can skip for this tutorial.
-Learn more about [references packages and Cloud Target Discovery in our docs](https://octopus.com/docs/infrastructure/deployment-targets/cloud-target-discovery).
+Learn more about [references packages in our docs](https://octopus.com/docs/deployments/custom-scripts/run-a-script-step#referencing-packages).

 #### Namespace
 22. Specify the namespace in the cluster where you want to deploy your YAML files, for example, `demo-namespace`.